-NOTE: You'll get a screen asking you to insert your Google tag into your website; simply dismiss that window and find the measurement ID – that's all you need to know to connect Google Analytics to your website
+You may be asked to insert your Google tag into your website.
+Dismiss that window and find the measurement ID instead – that's all you need to know to connect Google Analytics to your website:

-6. You will see the Measurement ID on the right:
+6. You will find the Measurement ID on the right:

 First, make sure that you've inserted the correct tracking ID (G-XXXXXXXXXX) in your website's integrations settings:

 It's also important to update your website once any code or ID is added, edited, or removed from the integrations settings, as this is how the changes are updated in your website's source code.